-Some of the best lodges in all of North America are located within a national park.
-So, if heading north of the border to get your adventure on, these luxe lodges located in or around a national or provincial park are top spots to call home while you roam.
+If you are heading north of the border to get your adventure on, these luxe lodges in or around a national or provincial park are top spots to call home while you roam in Canada.

 Fairmont Banff Springs - Banff National Park

 The Fairmont Banff Springs is located in the heart of Banff National Park, a UNESCO World Heritage site and Canada's oldest national park.
-The luxury 5-star alpine resort known as the "Castle in the Rockies" has played host for adventure enthusiasts and luminaries for more than 125 years.
+The luxury 5-star alpine resort known as the "Castle in the Rockies" has been host to adventure enthusiasts and luminaries for over 125 years.
 It was designated a National Historic Site of Canada in 1988.

-The Châteauesque style used for most of the grand railway hotels in Canada style of the hotel also borrows elements from the Arts and Crafts movement.
+The Châteauesque style used for most of the grand railway hotels in Canada style also borrows elements from the Arts and Crafts movement.

 Today, the year-round mountain resort boasts 764 rooms.
-It offers a championship golf during the summer, unparalleled skiing in the winter, and Fairmont's signature European-styled, Willow Stream all year round.
+It offers championship golf during the summer, unparalleled skiing in the winter, and Fairmont's signature European-styled Willow Stream all year round.

 Fairmont Lake Louise - Banff National Park

-Lake Louise is named after the Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria.
+Lake Louise is named after Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria.
 The lake alone is a massive draw to the park.
-The turquoise color of the water comes from rock flour carried into the lake by melt-water from the glaciers that overlook the lake.
-It is selfie central surrounding the lake.
+The turquoise color of the water comes from rock flour carried into the lake by meltwater from the glaciers that overlook the lake.
+It is a selfie central surrounding the lake.

-What once was constructed as a small cabin for alpine enthusiasts more than 100 years ago, has grown into a 539-room luxury resort today and is a member of Historic Hotels Worldwide.
-The resort is a-buzz year-round with canoeing, hiking, and horseback riding in the warmer weather.
-Its world-class skiing in the winter months on the 4,200 acres at Lake Louise Ski Resort draws in many savvy skiers.
-The Willow Stream Spa and the iconic gondola ride are also on option for those taking a more relaxed approach.
+What once was constructed as a small cabin for alpine enthusiasts more than 100 years ago has grown into a 539-room luxury resort today and is a member of Historic Hotels Worldwide.
+The resort is a-buzz year-round, with canoeing, hiking, and horseback riding in the warmer weather.
+In winter, world-class skiing on the 4,200 acres at Lake Louise Ski Resort draws many savvy skiers.
+The Willow Stream Spa and the iconic gondola ride are options for those taking a more relaxed approach.

 The iconic lodge was once known as "Hollywood North."
-Alfred Hitchcock, Douglas Fairbanks, Marilyn Monroe, and Queen Elizabeth were but a few of the famous faces in house.
+Alfred Hitchcock, Douglas Fairbanks, Marilyn Monroe, and Queen Elizabeth were but a few famous faces in the house.

 Fairmont Jasper Park Lodge - Jasper National Park

-Situated just north of Banff National Park in Jasper National Park, sits what is referred to as the “Great Canadian Lodge”.
-Fairmont Jasper Park Lodge is surrounded with remarkable views of mountains and the emerald green water of Lac Beauvert.
+Situated just north of Banff National Park in Jasper National Park sits what is referred to as the “Great Canadian Lodge.”
+Fairmont Jasper Park Lodge is surrounded by remarkable views of mountains and the emerald green water of Lac Beauvert.

-The lodge’s history harkens back to 1915 when it was a mere10 ten large luxury tents.
+The lodge’s history harkens back to 1915 when it was a mere ten large luxury tents.
 Today, it hosts 442 guest suites and luxurious cabins.

-Set deep in the heart of the Canadian Rockies, golf enthusiasts will be hard pressed to find a better place to get their game one.
-In 1925, it took 50 teams of horses and 200 men to clear the land of boulders and debris to prepare for what would become one of Canada's premiere golf courses.
+Set deep in the heart of the Canadian Rockies; golf enthusiasts will be hard-pressed to find a better place to get their game one.
+In 1925, it took 50 teams of horses and 200 men to clear the land of boulders and debris to prepare for what would become one of Canada's premier golf courses.

-This winter wonderland has it all on offer from skating to dog sledding. tobogganing, snowshoeing and helicopter-tours.
-You can get your ski on in any number of ways including cross country and heli-skiing.
-Summer swims in the pool overlooking the lake, hiking and canoeing are favored by many as is kicking back, relaxing and taking in the scenery.
-True to Fairmont form, The Spa on site is world class and the abundant restaurant and bar options are seasonal and inspired.
+This winter wonderland offers everything, from skating to dog sledding—tobogganing, snowshoeing, and helicopter tours.
+You can get your ski on in many ways, including cross-country and heli-skiing.
+Summer swims in the pool overlooking the lake, hiking, and canoeing are favored by many, as are kicking back, relaxing, and taking in the scenery.
+True to Fairmont form, The Spa on site is world-class, and the abundant restaurant and bar options are seasonal and inspired.

 Fairmont Chateau Whistler - Garibaldi Provincial Park

 The hotel boasts a ski-in/ski-out location with ski valet service and an 18-hole Robert Trent Jones Jr.-designed golf course.
 With roughly 39 feet of annual snowfall, winter weather travelers can enjoy skating, skiing, and snowshoeing.
-The summer scene is as robust as the winter with the glacier-fed lake at Fairmont Chateau Whistler with golf, mountain biking, hiking, and horseback riding.
+The summer scene is as robust as the winter, with the glacier-fed lake at Fairmont Chateau Whistler and golf, mountain biking, hiking, and horseback riding.

-If looking to dial it down, there are five treatment rooms in the spa, and the pools come with underwater music.
+If you want to dial it down, the spa has five treatment rooms, and the pools come with underwater music.
 Reading and relaxing in the lodge with its 25-foot, floor-to-ceiling windows that showcase the snow-capped mountains is hard to beat.

-It's tough to leave the property as the sustainably-sourced, and locally-inspired Pacific Northwest cuisine in The Wildflower and The Grill Room, Whistler's only AAA/CAA Four Diamond-rated restaurant is top-notch.
+It's tough to leave the property as the sustainably sourced, locally-inspired Pacific Northwest cuisine in The Wildflower and The Grill Room.
+Whistler's only AAA/CAA Four Diamond-rated restaurant is top-notch.

 Bugaboo Lodge - Bugaboo Provincial Park

-The Bugaboo Mountains of British Columbia is the birthplace of heli-skiing; backcountry skiing that involves the use of a helicopter to access remote areas, especially those with virgin powder snow.
+The Bugaboo Mountains of British Columbia are the birthplace of heli-skiing, backcountry skiing that involves using a helicopter to access remote areas, especially those with virgin powder snow.

-This Bugaboo area attracts the world's most intrepid skiers in winter, and equally avid hikers come summer.
-Whether you are into heli-skiing, heli-hiking or heli-gazing, the only way to access the Bugaboo Lodge is by a helicopter.
+This Bugaboo area attracts the world's most intrepid skiers in winter and equally avid hikers come summer.
+Whether you are into heli-skiing, heli-hiking, or heli-gazing, the only way to access the Bugaboo Lodge is by helicopter.

 Dalvay by the Sea - Prince Edward Island National Park

-The Dalvay by the Sea is a truly secluded oasis located on the north shore of Canada's smallest province, one of the country's three maritime provinces, Prince Edward's Island.
+The Dalvay by the Sea is a truly secluded oasis on the north shore of Canada's smallest province, Prince Edward's Island, one of the country's three maritime provinces.

-This island itself is remote by nature as it is located off the eastern coast of Canada, nestled between the provinces of New Brunswick, Nova Scotia, Québec and Newfoundland and Labrador in the Gulf of St. Lawrence.
+This island itself is remote by nature.
+It is located off the eastern coast of Canada, nestled between New Brunswick, Nova Scotia, Québec, Newfoundland, and Labrador in the Gulf of St. Lawrence.
 The island is known for its rugged coastline, empty lighthouses, and rolling green hillside.
 It is where the book Anne of Green Gables is based.

 The property has such a rich history.
-Built in 1895, Alexander MacDonald named the house, Dalvay By-The-Sea, after his boyhood home in Scotland.
+Built in 1895, Alexander MacDonald named the house Dalvay By-The-Sea after his boyhood home in Scotland.
 It is an elegant Queen Anne revival home.
-The family traveled all over the world and bought back beautiful articles of furniture, pottery and draperies from England, France, Egypt, and Italy for the home.
+The family traveled worldwide and brought back beautiful furniture, pottery, and draperies from England, France, Egypt, and Italy for the home.

-The hint of yesterdays as there are no televisions, phones, or radios in any of the Main Inn guest rooms.
-The elegance remains today as the dining couldn't be better than MacMillan Dining Room onsite.
+The hint of yesteryear is that no televisions, phones, or radios exist in any Main Inn guest rooms.
+The elegance remains today as the dining couldn't be better than the MacMillan Dining Room onsite.
 The full-service restaurant offers guests a fine dining experience at a Canadian National Heritage Site in a landmark Victorian home.